Firm Profile > MFB > London, England

-Firm History: MFB (formerly More Fisher Brown) was established in June 1988 – some 30 years ago.
+Firm History: MFB (formerly More Fisher Brown) was established in June 1988 – over 30 years ago.

 At the start, there were seven lawyers who saw the need for a boutique firm specialising in “dry” shipping work.
 Their belief was that the large firms were increasingly focusing on corporate and banking work, which was seen as being more profitable, and that shipping clients deserved a dedicated service provider.

 The aim then – as now – was to provide efficient advice to clients across the shipping world, placing great importance on working closely with our clients and understanding their business requirements.
 Whether clients need a big team to handle the largest of matters, or just one adviser for a single call, they will always get a personal touch from experienced practitioners, at reasonable cost.

 Over time, we have also developed very good relationships with a network of specialist lawyers in other countries, with whom we regularly act in relation to multi-jurisdictional matters.

 The firm has grown to the present complement of about 30 lawyers, making it one of the largest shipping teams in the City of London.
 Likewise, the breadth of the work we do has grown and we now advise on all areas of shipping and related law, both contentious and non-contentious.

 Practice Areas: Historically, we are known for our work with owners and operators and their insurers, but we also regularly assist insurers, shipyards and boatbuilders, ship managers, salvors and trading clients.